eventai/bambulab-p1screen/README.md

 #### 1. Deploy backend service
 Deploy the backend service on any device in the same LAN as the printer (mainly MQTT forwarding):

-Note: The printer validates the source IP during the TLS handshake.
-If the source is not in the same subnet, the connection cannot be established.
-Therefore, running the backend with Docker or Docker Compose has the following requirements:
-1. Network mode must be `host`
-2. The host machine must be Linux; macOS cannot connect in real-world testing.

 ##### Option 1: npm

 ```bash